Home Compare IHG.L vs MAR

 InterContinental Hotels Group vs Marriott International: Which Stock Looks Stronger in 2026?

-InterContinental Hotels holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Marriott International still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Marriott International carrying a narrow edge on growth.
+InterContinental Hotels still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON